squawk979/jredux/README.md

 of the state object, but decided against the overhead.
 We do however recommend annotating immutable classes and using the associated findbugs plugin.
 See https://stackoverflow.com/questions/37087809/how-to-find-out-if-a-class-is-immutable

-* by using immutable objects we avoid the need to deep copy (clone) state objects
+** by using immutable objects we avoid the need to deep copy (clone) state objects

+*** a pure function will always give the same result given the same arguments and should cause no observable side effects (see https://en.wikipedia.org/wiki/Pure_function)